-One such rule, Rule 3a-1, provides an exclusion from the definition of an investment company for certain prima facie investment companies "whose asset composition and sources of income would provide conclusive evidence that such companies are not investment companies for purposes of section [3(a) (1)(C)] of the Act."50 Specifically, notwithstanding Section 3(a)(1)(C) of the Act, Rule 3a-1 deems a company not to be an investment company if, among other things, at least 55% of its adjusted total assets are good assets and at least 55% of its net income (after taxes) over a rolling, four-quarter period is good income.51 In the context of Rule 3a-1, good assets include any asset that is not an investment security for purposes of the Forty Percent Test as well as interests in certain "primarily controlled" subsidiaries.52 Section 2(a)(9) of the Act states that there is a presumption of control if a company holds at least 25% of the outstanding voting securities of a subsidiary and a presumption of a lack of control if a company owns less that 25% of the outstanding voting securities of a subsidiary if "the degree of the issuer's control is greater than that of any other person."53
+One such rule, Rule 3a-1, provides an exclusion from the definition of an investment company for certain prima facie investment companies "whose asset composition and sources of income would provide conclusive evidence that such companies are not investment companies for purposes of section [3(a) (1)(C)] of the Act."
+Specifically, notwithstanding Section 3(a)(1)(C) of the Act, Rule 3a-1 deems a company not to be an investment company if, among other things, at least 55% of its adjusted total assets are "good assets".
+In the context of Rule 3a-1, "good assets" include any asset that is not an investment security for purposes of the Forty Percent Test as well as interests in certain "primarily controlled" subsidiaries.
+Section 2(a)(9) of the Act states that there is a presumption of control if a company holds at least 25% of the outstanding voting securities of a subsidiary and a presumption of a lack of control if a company owns less that 25% of the outstanding voting securities of a subsidiary.
+Control is primary if "the degree of the issuer's control is greater than that of any other person."

 Extraordinary business occurrences that result in changes to the value or composition of an issuer's assets may temporarily cause that issuer to meet the definition of an investment company or be unable to rely on an exception.
-Courts, the Commission and the Staff have long recognized the principle that, in appropriate circumstances, an issuer that truly intends to become compliant with the Act should be afforded reasonable time to allow for its return to a non-investment or excepted business before subjecting the issuer to the Act.54 Rule 3a-2 provides a non-exclusive safe harbor codifying this principle.
+Courts, the Commission and the Staff have long recognized the principle that, in appropriate circumstances, an issuer that truly intends to become compliant with the Act should be afforded reasonable time to allow for its return to a non-investment or excepted business before subjecting the issuer to the Act.
+Rule 3a-2 provides a non-exclusive safe harbor codifying this principle.
 Under Rule 3a-2, a company which finds itself in such circumstances and has a bon a fide intent to be engaged in a business that is not subject to the Act is provided a period of up to one year, during which it will not be considered to be an investment company subject to the Act, to make an orderly transition to a non-investment business or to comply with the terms and conditions of an exception from the definition of an investment company pursuant to the Act or one of the rules thereunder.

-50 3a-1 Proposing Release, supra note 5.
+43 3a-1 Proposing Release, supra note 4.
 At the time that Rule 3a-1 was proposed and adopted, current Section 3(a)(1)(C) of the Act was codified as Section 3(a)(3) of the Act.